greatcyan/bi-analytics-handbook/README.md

 Welcome to my personal knowledge base for **Business Intelligence and Analytics Engineering**.
 This repository serves as a centralized hub for data modeling patterns, advanced DAX, and end-to-end data pipeline best practices.

+How do you handle nulls?
+For business context I usually keep nulls as null to avoid skewing metrics and only replace them when business rules are clear.
+In data science, it's handle thru imputation (mean, median, mode).

 ---

 ## 🧠 Data Modeling